Softmotions/ncms/ncms-docs/ncms-docs-en/doc/db/postgresql.rst

     psql

 #.
-Create the new database
+Create a new database

 .. code-block:: sql